CoboVault/cobo-vault-docs/README.md

 # Cobo Vault Developer Documents

 Cobo Vault is an air-gapped, open source hardware wallet that uses completely transparent QR code data transmissions.
-Visit the [Cobo Vault official website]( https://cobo.com/hardware-wallet/cobo-vault)  to learn more about Cobo Vault.
+Visit the Cobo Vault official [website](https://cobo.com/hardware-wallet/cobo-vault) to learn more.

 ## High Level Architecture
-Cobo Vault is build on self designed and safelly enhancend hardware platform with a secure element, currently it runs on highly safelly enhanced Android Go platform.
+Cobo Vault is built on a specialized security hardware platform with a Secure Element that currently runs on a highly secure and enhanced Android Go platform.

 ![Cobo Vault Hight Level Architecture](./vault.jpg)

-The Secure elememt is an secure component saving user's master seed. the secure element is commnucating with the application based on serial communication protocol. meanwhile user should set password before using Cobo Vault. all the senstive action should be authorized by user password.
+The user’s master seed is saved in the Secure Element.
+The Secure Element communicates with the hardware wallet application layer through a serial communication protocol.
+Users need to set a password before using Cobo Vault, which can be used to unlock the device, sign transactions, or do other sensitive operations.

-since the Cobo Vault is compeletly air gaped, we use qr code to send and receive data. for the detail data protocol please check [here](https://github.com/CoboVault/crypto-coin-message-protocol)
+We use QR code data transmissions to air-gap the Cobo Vault.
+For details on the data protocol we use, please check [here](https://github.com/CoboVault/crypto-coin-message-protocol)

-since one QR code image can only contain limit size of data, we use animated QR Codes to handle bigger size of data. here is an sample:
+QR codes are limited in the data they can contain, and we use animated QR codes to handle larger transmissions of data.
+Here is an sample:

 ```
 {